 It’s March, which means it’s Colorectal Cancer Awareness Month!

-For readers of Retroflexions, you should expect several colon cancer themed articles this month.
-After all, preventing colon cancer is one of the most important things that we gastroenterologists get to do.
-Even if you’re not particularly interested in colon cancer, there will still be some interesting stuff for you to read this month as I will cover a little bit about nutrition, exercise, and healthy lifestyle choices as they relate to colon cancer prevention.
+Preventing colon cancer is one of the most important things that we gastroenterologists get to do.
+Even if you’re not particularly interested in colon cancer, there will still be some interesting stuff for you to read this here as I will cover a little bit about nutrition, exercise, and healthy lifestyle choices as they relate to colon cancer prevention.
 I also look forward to sharing a somewhat humorous and true story about bowel prep from the perspective of a patient, and that patient is me!

 First, I’d like to review some basic facts about colorectal cancer for any new readers out there: